-About 1,053 Syrians, including both Government Assisted Refugees (GARs) and Privately Sponsored Refugees (PSRs), arrived in BC since November 2015 (26,262 in Canada).
-Another 1,800 adults and children are expected during the first two months of 2016; more may arrive later in the year.
+Canada as a whole has welcomed over 40,000 Syrian refugees since November 4, 2015.
+Over 3000 Syrians, including both Government Assisted Refugees (GARs) and Privately Sponsored Refugees (PSRs), have arrived in BC since that time.
 About 70 per cent of GARs will settle in three Metro Vancouver cities: Surrey, Coquitlam and Burnaby, while private sponsors will host smaller groups in cities and towns throughout the province.

 The Immigrant Services Society of British Columbia (ISSofBC) is charged with receiving and resettling Government-Assisted Refugees (GARs) in British Columbia.
 With the help of volunteers and sub-contractors, they’ll provide settlement services, language training and career services, such as coaching on Canadian hiring practices and workplace culture, to the newcomers.